ray-project/ray/doc/source/ray-air/examples/dreambooth_finetuning.rst

 **Compute requirements:**

-* Because of the large model sizes, you'll need a machine with at least 2 A10G GPUs.
+* Because of the large model sizes, you'll need a machine with at least 1 A10G GPU.
-* Each training worker uses 2 GPUs, so you'll need ``N * 2`` total GPUs in your Ray cluster, if training with ``N`` distributed training workers.
+* Each training worker uses 1 GPU.
+If training with ``N`` distributed training workers.
 The example can leverage data-parallel training with more GPUs to speed up training time.

 This example fine-tunes both the ``text_encoder`` and ``unet`` models used in the Stable Diffusion process, with respect to a prior preserving loss.